IvanFernandezGracia/AlmuerzoApp-HTML-JS-CSS-Express/README.md

 # AlmuerzoApp-HTML-JS-CSS-Express-FRONTEND-BACKEND
 Basic application of 3 levels (front - back - database).
 The objective is to create an app to take food orders and register them by user.
 An auth login is created for each user who wants an order.
-The most used technologies are: Vercel, NodeJS, Express, JWT, JSE6, HTML, CSS.
+The most used technologies are: Vercel, NodeJS, Express, Mongo DB, JWT, JSE6, HTML, CSS.
 Teacher-led course: Nicolas Schurmann

 ## Page Login